uwdb/DeepEverest/README.md

 `cd index` <br>
 `python setup_deepeverest_index.py build`

 You should be able to see a `build` folder in your current directory.
 One of the directories (directory name depending on system and python version) inside `build` will contain the built library.
 It is a `.so` file.
 The filename is also dependent on the system and python versions.
+For example, the relative path could look like `index/build/lib.macosx-10.7-x86_64-3.7/deepeverst_index.cpython-37m-darwin.so`.

 ### Construct the indexes (NPI and MAI)